-Activision has so far announced that Alex Mason and David "Section" Mason, from the Black Ops series, will both be available.
+While we've not yet seen them ourselves, Activision has so far announced that Alex Mason and David "Section" Mason, from the Black Ops series, will both be available.
 Modern Warfare fans might want to play as John "Soap" McTavish, Simon "Ghost" Riley or John Price.
 While a Call of Duty: Ghosts character also returns, in the guise of Thomas A. Merrick.

 More will be revealed in time.

-Will there be Scorestreaks and loadouts?
+Are there Scorestreaks and loadouts?

 Scorestreaks are unlockable (through XP) accessories you can use at points in your matches.
 Up to three can be assigned to your character before you enter a match.

-Those announced so far include the Recon Car, UAV, Hunter Killer Drone, Air Supply Drop, Counter UAV, Missile Strike, Drone, Sentry Gun, SAM Turret, Stealth Chopper and VTOL.
+They include the Recon Car, UAV, Hunter Killer Drone, Air Supply Drop, Counter UAV, Missile Strike, Drone, Sentry Gun, SAM Turret, Stealth Chopper and VTOL.

 Weapons themselves can also be customised - aesthetically through skins or with attachments that will alter their in-game properties.